SAP-samples/teched2023-DA260/exercises/ex4/README.md

 **Please wait until your replication flow is stopped successfully, before you continue with the steps below!**

-1. Go to data builder, Select “New Replication flow” tile:
+1. Go to data builder, Select *New Replication flow* tile:

    <br>